 A few doctors along the way experimented with prescribing cortisol for sometimes many years on a patient, but in much lower doses with absolutely no bad effects.
 Most doctors don't know this.
 There is a difference between a "pharmacological"(sp?) dose and a "physialogical" dose.
 One puts unatural amounts of cortisol in your body and the other normalizes the amount in your body.
 But you need cortisol to live.
 Currently most of the medical field only recognizes the most extreme form of low cortisol, which is addison's disease.
 I think that's were your' body produces no cortisol at all but don't quote me on that.
 I'm pretty sure you can die from it though.

-In his book, "Safe Uses of Cortisol" Dr. William Jeffries says, ‘cortisol is a normal hormone, essential for life.’
-(In fact it is the only hormone you die without!)
+In his book, "Safe Uses of Cortisol" Dr. William Jeffries says,

 Edited by illun, 11 December 2009 - 12:56 PM.